Chase Ink Business Cash credit card benefits and perks

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 If you’re a business owner, you should examine the Ink Business Cash Credit Card.
-Chase is currently offering a welcome bonus of $500 cash (50,000 Chase Ultimate Rewards points) after meeting minimum spending requirements.
+Chase is currently offering a welcome bonus of $750 cash after meeting minimum spending requirements.

 And because the card has no annual fee, it won’t cost you anything to keep.
 This is a huge intro bonus for a no-annual-fee credit card.
 It’s a no-brainer to apply.